Blog Home > What is an inkjet printer?

 What is an inkjet printer’s advantages vs. disadvantages?

-Deciding whether an inkjet printer is appropriate for you, or your business involves factoring in the printer’s cost, capabilities, and efficiency.
-Below we highlight some of the advantages of inkjet printers and potential downfalls.
+Deciding whether an inkjet printer is appropriate for you or your business involves factoring in the printer’s cost, capabilities, and efficiency.
+Below, we highlight some of the advantages and potential downsides of inkjet printers.

 Advantages

 • Affordable: As we’ve briefly touched on, the initial investment to purchase inkjet printers offers the most affordable options on the market.
-If you are a smaller business or do not have a high demand for printing a large volume of documents, this printer may be best for you.
-As small and efficient as this printer is, you do not suffer in cost.
+If you are a smaller business or do not have a high volume of documents to print, this printer may be best for you.
+As small and efficient as this printer is, you do not pay a premium.
 This type of printer will give you the best bang for your buck.
 This printer is usually a good option for home offices.

-• Accessibility: Given how affordable inkjet printers are, finding one will not be that difficult of a process.
+• Accessibility: Given how affordable inkjet printers are, finding one will not be a difficult process.
 You can head to your local retail store or computer/software store to find the right inkjet printer for you.
-Furthermore, because of how standard these printers are, most sales Reps are highly educated on how these printers work and whether individual models will satisfy your printing needs.
-Even better, if you need specific ink cartridges created to match a particular model, you can often find them at the exact location.
+Furthermore, because these printers are so standard, most sales Reps are well-versed in how they work and whether individual models will meet your printing needs.
+Even better, if you need specific ink cartridges for a particular model, you can often find them at the exact location.

-• Efficiency: One of the more surprising strengths of inkjet printers is how lightweight they are.
+• Efficiency: One of the more surprising strengths of inkjet printers is their lightweight design.
 They are quiet, unlike some of the noisier models.
 Furthermore, these lightweight models can still meet your printing needs.
-It is also easier to move around with you should you need to be on the road or traveling for work.
-Inkjet printers take less time to warm up which is also a plus.
+It is also easier to move around, should you need to be on the road or traveling for work.
+Inkjet printers warm up faster, which is a plus.

-• Versatility: Although lightweight models of inkjet printers are common, more industrial sizes are available if your business requires them.
-Some of these more industrial models are even capable of printing at speeds comparable to laser printers.
-The range of cost should not throw you off either, as quality is one feature that does not suffer regardless of price.
+• Versatility: Although lightweight inkjet printers are common, larger industrial models are available if your business requires them.
+Some of these industrial models can even print at speeds comparable to those of laser printers.
+The range of cost should not throw you off, either, as quality is one feature that does not suffer regardless of price.

 Disadvantages